preciofishbone/OmniaDocsG2/blocks/faq/index.rst

 ****************
 When you have added a few FAQ posts you can use the icons this way to edit:

 To edit, expand the FAQ.
 To delete, click the dust bin.
-You can also decide the order by using drag and drop in the left icon.
+You can also decide the order by using the left-most icon to drag and drop.

 .. image:: faq-add-edit-new.png